 Staying On Brand

 Creating a brand isn't easy, but what's much harder is making sure a company can 'stay on brand'.

-After working with startups for many years we've seen how the branding we create tends to loose focus if there isn't someone specifically tending to it.
-Like oil and water, you need to keep working on the brand, thinking about it, evolving it... or it looses focus and starts to come apart.
+After working with startups for many years we've seen how the brands we create tends to loose focus if there isn't someone specifically tending to it.
+You really need to keep working on the brand, thinking about it, evolving it... or it looses focus and starts to come apart.
 That's what brand strategy is.

 Great companies pivot, great branding never pivot

 Early stage startups need to change quickly and take big chances.
 Pivoting is something that's taught and encouraged, but it's one thing to pivot product and another thing to pivot brand.
 If a company is branded properly, they should never have to rebrand.
 Brands can evolve and get 'brand refreshes' but you probably shouldn't be changing your name or your logo unless you didn't quite get it right the first time around.

 Here's a quote from Paula Scher that every designer should read: